nushell/nushell.github.io/book/dataframes.md

 103ms 791µs 875ns
 ```

-Luckily Nushell dataframes managed to halve the time again.
+The `polars` dataframes plugin managed to finish operation 16 times faster than pandas with python.
 Isn't that great?

 As you can see, Nushell's [`Dataframe` commands](/commands/categories/dataframe.md)
 are as fast as the most common tools that exist today to do data analysis.
 The commands